This post may contain affiliate links. Please read our disclosure policy.

 Gold spoonful of horseradish sauce being spooned over beef tenderloin on a white plate.

-I’m a big fan of condiments and spreads….and jams and peanut butter.
+I’m a big fan of condiments and spreads, and jams and peanut butter.
 My pantry is totally busting at the seams with all kinds of jars, bottles and containers filled with various sauces to put on all the things.

 Unfortunately, my pantry is small so it’s a real problem this hoarding of flavorful toppings and so I try to make my own from scratch on an as needed basis.
-This Creamy Horseradish Sauce recipe is a regular occurrence in my kitchen for the pure reason that it’s simple and AHHHMAZING!
+This Creamy Horseradish Sauce recipe is a regular occurrence in my kitchen for the pure reason that it’s simple and amazing!

 For holidays where beef is present like that beef tenderloin or standing prime rib roast for Christmas dinner, this easy Horseradish Sauce is a MUST HAVE.
 It takes about a minute to stir up the creamy sauce and it’s slightly sweet, tangy, peppery bite is the perfect condiment for buttery beef.